Use this file to discover all available pages before exploring further.

 aws s3 rb s3://<bucket_name>

 A bucket you want to delete must be completely empty.
-If you still have objects in your bucket, use the --force option to remove a non-empty bucket:
+If you still have objects in your bucket, use the --force parameter to remove a non-empty bucket:

 aws s3 rb s3://<bucket_name> --force